nRF24/CircuitPython_nRF24L01/docs/basic_api.rst

         parameter only applies to the instantiated object and is made persistent via :py:class:`~adafruit_bus_device.spi_device.SPIDevice`.

-    .. versionadded:: 1.2.0
-        ``spi_frequency`` parameter
     .. versionchanged:: 1.2.0

+        - new ``spi_frequency`` parameter
-        removed all keyword arguments in favor of using the provided corresponding attributes.
+        - removed all keyword arguments in favor of using the provided corresponding attributes.

 open_tx_pipe()
 ******************